ushmm/atrocity-prevention-data/README.md

 ```

+Note: Where the research evidence and practitioner knowledge indicate disagreement about the direction of the effect of a specific factor, we do not display either the research finding or the summary of practitioner perspectives on the Tools for Atrocity Prevention website.
+However, we keep all data about the research evidence and practitioner knowledge in the raw CSV files.
+This disagreement only applies to one factor-level finding—namely, the timing of the implementation of targeted sanctions (listed as “Early / late implementation” in the CSV files).
+We plan to account for this discrepancy in future project updates.

 ## Outcomes

 For the summary information on the website, we calculated the number of findings about mass atrocities versus closely-related outcomes.